-Thanks to Photoquilty for suggesting Athena as Name of the Day.
+Thanks to Photoquilty for suggesting our Baby Name of the Day.

 Among the pantheon of Greek gods, Athena is one of the most ancient.
 Legend has it that she’s the daughter of Zeus and Metis, the goddess of knowledge.
 A prophecy foretold that their offspring would rival Zeus himself.
 So the king of the gods swallowed his lover whole.

 Too bad Metis was already expecting.